Bragado/RedReader/esofDocs/Model Process.md

 ---
 ### Abstract
 In the context of the subject *Software Engineering* we intend to analyze the software processes used by the contributors of RedReader.
-Regarding the software process we will be focusing at how the different typical phases of the process model evolved and how it was handled by the developer(s) followed by an analysis of which models best fit the project.
+Regarding the software process we will be focusing on how the different typical phases of the process model evolved and how it was handled by the developer(s) followed by an analysis of which models best fit the project.

 ---

 ###Introduction
-RedReader is an open source mobile app available in Android and IOS, known by “unofficial, open source client for reddit”, it already has over 50.000 downloads on PlayStore.
+RedReader is an open source mobile app available for Android and iOS devices.
+Described as an “unofficial, open source client for reddit”, it already has over 50.000 downloads on the PlayStore.
 Initially released in 2013, it has come a long way until the current version available, 1.9.6.
 The main features are:
 *	Free and Open Source Software - no ads/tracking.
 *	Lightweight and fast
 *	Downloads are compressed to save bandwidth.